 Know These Troubleshooting Tips

 As a protection against fraudulent logins, our software will block you for 30 minutes if you try to log in unsuccessfully 10 times in a row.
 If you fail at your first few login attempts, we recommend using the "Lost your password?" link to reset your password before getting yourself locked out.
-If you do, be sure to enter the email address that you used to create your student account!
-If you do trigger the 30-minute lock-out, please know that we cannot clear it for you on our end.
+Be sure to enter the email address that you used to create your student account.
+If you do trigger the 30-minute lock-out, please know that we cannot clear it for you on our end--you will just have to wait 30 minutes.

 If you get a "503 error" about too many IP addresses, this is also a security feature against fraudulent logins.
 Our software has a safety feature that limits the number of IP addresses that a student can log in from.
 This limitation occasionally gets triggered when a student uses a mobile device to log in to the site from various locations.